All Episodes

 That's what Cuomo said.

-That the president doesn't want to help on testing.
+The president doesn't want to help on testing.

 The president already is helping on testing.

-They now have a million of them this Week out there.
+They now have a million of them this week out there.

 Abbott did that.

-If you you need help beyond that.
+We'll have your back if you need help beyond that.

 I mean, you know, we've been calling Abbott.

-We called, you know, the pharmaceutical producers Teva in Israel about hydroxychloroquine.
+We called, you know, the pharmaceutical producers, Teva, in Israel, about hydroxychloroquine.

 We were working with, you know, doctor friends of ours.

-We didn't think we had enough hydroxy.
+At that point, we didn't think we had enough hydroxy.

-Now Navartis is doing 150 million doses.
+Now Novartis is doing 150 million doses.

-Um, Bears doing doses.
+Bear's doing doses.

 The first ventilators came off the GM assembly line today.